GMRT observations of IC 711 -- The longest head-tail radio galaxy known: RESULTS AND DISCUSSION

-The spectral index of the head (A) of IC 711 is flat ($\alpha \approx 0.4$; defined as S$\propto\nu^{-\alpha}$) between 240 and 1300 MHz (Table 2), while the spectral index of the tail steadily steepens as we move away from the head (Table 2).
-The closer parts of the tail (B to C and C to D; Fig. 1) are having still a normal spectra between 240 and 610 MHz, but the spectra of these parts of the tail is quite steep between 610 and 1300 MHz.
-But the remote parts of the tail (D to E and E to F) is rather steep between 240 and 610 MHz itself, and at frequencies higher than 610 MHz it is extremely steep ($\alpha \geq 5$).
-The closer parts of the tail may have break frequency not very far from 610 MHz, but the remote parts of the tail may have a break frequency more closer or even lower than 240 MHz.
-But since we have the detailed flux density measurements of the different parts of the tail at only these three frequencies, we take 610 MHz as the break frequency for our calculations as we find the spectra differ at the lower and higher frequencies.
+However, the spectral index of the tail steadily steepens as we move away from the head (Table 3, Figure 12).
+The closer parts of the tail (`B' to `C' and `C' to `D') are having still a normal spectra ($0.6\stackrel{<}{_{\sim}}\alpha \stackrel{<}{_{\sim}}1$) between 240 and 610 MHz, but the spectra of the remote parts of the tail (`D' to `E' and `E' to `F') become quite steep ($ 1.5\stackrel{<}{_{\sim}} \alpha \stackrel{<}{_{\sim}}2.2$) at these frequencies.
+That the spectrum between 240 and 610 MHz steepens along the tail from ($ {\sim} 0.7$ to $ {\sim} 2.1$) is also seen by Sebastian, Lal \& Rao (2017).
+However, between 610 and 1300 MHz, the spectra of all parts of the tail is much steeper, thereby indicating a break in the spectrum at or around 610 MHz.
+In fact, at frequencies higher than 610 MHz, these end parts of the tail show the steepest spectrum ($\alpha \stackrel{>}{_{\sim}}5$), ever seen in any diffuse radio emission region, steeper than even the extremely steep ($\alpha \stackrel{>}{_{\sim}}2$) radio halos or relic radio emission regions hitherto known (see, e.g., Slee et al. 2001; Pizzo \& Bruyn 2009; Cohen \& Clarke 2011; Bonafede et al. 2012).
+The closer parts of the tail ('B' to 'C' and 'C' to 'D') may have break frequency not very far from 610 MHz, but the remote parts of the tail ('D' to 'E' and 'E' to 'F') may have a break frequency more closer to 240 MHz.
+But since we have the detailed flux density measurements of the different parts of the tail at only these three frequencies, we take 610 MHz as the break frequency for our estimates of the minimum energy as we find the spectra differ above and below this frequency (Figure 12).

-The luminosity of IC 711 at 610 MHz is $1.8 \times 10^{24}$ W Hz$^{-1}$ while that of IC 708 is $3.6 \times 10^{24}$ W Hz$^{-1}$.
-Thus both radio galaxies fall very well within the FRI luminosity range.
-In this case we have both a NAT as well as a WAT in the same cluster quite close to each other and on the same side of the cluster centre.